Lobesitdoll/mdncomp/README.md

     $ mdncomp --random --doc .

+You can also limit it to certain keywords:

+    $ mdncomp --random --desc audio

 Open the documentation link in the default browser (in terminals such as xterm you can also try <kbd>CTRL</kbd>-click the displayed link):